-Controller logs are verbose and in most cases are only required when the VMware engineering team is brought in to assist with troubleshooting in more difficult cases.
+Controller logs are verbose and in most cases are required only for troubleshooting by VMware Customer Support.

 In addition to the show log CLI, individual log files can be observed in real time as they are being updated, using the watch log <logfile> [ filtered-by <string> ] command.

 The logs are included in the Controller support bundle that can be generated and downloaded by selecting a Controller node in the NSX UI and clicking the Download tech support logs icon.

 - Control Plane Agent logs: /var/log/netcpa.log

 The logs can also be collected as part of the VM support bundle generated from vCenter Server.
 The log files are accessible only to the users or user groups having the root privilege.

 There are two ways to access log files on the ESG and DLR Control VMs—to display them using a CLI or to download the tech support bundle, using the CLI or UI.

 The CLI command to display logs is show log [ follow | reverse ].

 - From the CLI, enter enable mode, then run the export tech-support <[ scp | ftp ]> <URI> command.